 During Black History Month, we reflect on the lessons and discussions we’ve had with our kids.
 Have we hit on all of the Black inventors?
 How about the Civil Rights activists?
-But, the one conversation that seems to take the back burner every year is the talk about slavery.
+But, the one conversation that seems to take the back burner every year is how to discuss slavery with your kids.

 While talking with online friends Dresden and A’Driane, we all agreed on how difficult it is to explain this crime on the human race to our young children.
 With my son, we’d talked to him in detail about it years before, but I was struggling with expanding the story since he’s of an age where details are important.
 After thinking long and hard about this, I’ve come up with some ways that you, as a responsible parent, can discuss slavery with your kids.

 If you child is old enough to understand the idea of “stranger danger,” than they’re old enough to understand the basic concept of slavery.
 In the most simple terms, you can compare slavery and the Middle Passage to being approached and taken by a stranger, away from your home and family, to a new and strange place.
 Now, this in no way tells the whole story of this important part of African American history, but it gets the conversation started and puts them in the mind set of understanding the trivial parts.

 The Work and Well-being of Slaves

 We all know that slaves were viewed as sub-human savages, forced to work against their will, and beaten if they objected, but these lessons are too harsh to explain to a young child.
 One way A’Driane opened up the dialogue with her oldest son was by explaining that Slaves were forced to do very hard jobs, all day every day, without being paid.
 Children of most ages understand the idea of working for money, for shelter, etc, so the idea of forcing someone to work without some type of monetary compensation will be easy to relay to them.
 Once they understand that idea and want you to elaborate on it, a solid and informative dialogue can begin.